Damar Hamlin discharged after spending more than a week hospitalized due to a cardiac arrest - Local News 8

 The health care team focused on stabilizing Hamlin and upgraded his condition Monday because his organ systems were stable and he no longer needed intensive nursing or respiratory therapy, doctors said.

-“He’s certainly on what we consider a very normal to even accelerated trajectory from the life-threatening event that he underwent,” Dr. Timothy Pritts, chief of surgery at the UC Medical Center, said earlier this week.
+“He’s certainly on what we consider a very normal to even accelerated trajectory from the life-threatening event that he underwent,” Dr. Timothy Pritts, chief of surgery at the University of Cincinnati Medical Center, said earlier this week.
 “He’s making great progress.”

 Normal recovery from a cardiac arrest can be measured in weeks to months, Pritts said Monday.
 Hamlin had been beating that timeline at each stage and is neurologically intact.